mhsendur/ChatGPT-Grade-Predictor/README.md

 - To develop and evaluate models capable of predicting assignment scores.
 - To explore creative and novel approaches in data handling and model creation.

-## I. OVERVIEW OF THE REPOSITORY: (_Link different script and code pieces used and explain their function for the project_)
+## OVERVIEW OF THE REPOSITORY: (_Link different script and code pieces used and explain their function for the project_)

 1. Preprocessing:
   1. link: